Hodges University is a private, not-for-profit, regionally

 To the extent, the General Data Protection Regulation (“GDPR”)

-is applicable to me, I hereby consent to the processing of my
+applies to me, I hereby consent to the processing of my Personal

-Personal Data as defined by the GDPR for the purposes outlined and
+Data as defined by the GDPR for the purposes outlined and provided

-provided for in Hodges’ policies, as amended from time to
+for in Hodges’ policies, as amended from time to time.

-time.
-I understand that in certain circumstances, I have the

-right to object to the processing of my Personal Data.
 I

+understand that in certain circumstances, I have the right to

+object to the processing of my Personal Data.
+I further

-further understand that I have the right to request (1) access to
+understand that I have the right to request (1) access to my

 erasure of my Personal Data; (3) that Hodges restrict processing of